Master of Science in Finance

-In the 12-units of required courses for the corporate finance concentration, you develop the skills essential for careers in financial management, from financial analyst to CFO.
+The required courses for the corporate finance concentration help you develop skills essential for careers in financial management -- from financial analyst to CFO.
 These courses examine the tools and techniques of managing short-term assets and liabilities, fixed assets and capital investments, and long-term financing.
 In addition, courses in international finance and in financial strategy provide a high-level management perspective on the relationship between financial decisions, both domestic and global, and value creation.

 - FI 312